NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 The simulation script above computes and prints to standard output the reflectance at each frequency.
 Also included in the output is the wavevector component $k_x$ and the corresponding angle for the ($k_x$, ω) pair.
 For those frequencies not equal to the minimum frequency of the source, this is *not* the same as the specified angle of the incident planewave, but rather sin<sup>-1</sup>(k<sub>x</sub>/ω).

-The following Bash shell script runs the simulation for the wavelength range of 0$^\circ$ to 80$^\circ$ in increments of 5$^\circ$.
+The following Bash shell script runs the simulation for the angular range of 0$^\circ$ to 80$^\circ$ in increments of 5$^\circ$.
 For each run, the script pipes the output to one file and extracts the reflectance data to a different file.

 ```sh
 #!/bin/bash